arras-energy/gridlabd-old/utilities/docker/mysql-server/README.md

 host% docker exec -it gridlabd-1 mysqladmin -p shutdown Enter password: <paste><Enter>
 ~~~
+Be advised: this destroys the database permanently.
+Don't forget to dump the database if you need it in the future.

 # Kill the container
+If shutdown doesn't work, you can kill it.
 ~~~
 host% docker kill gridlabd-1
 ~~~
+Be advised: this destroys the database permanently.
+Don't forget to dump the database if you need it in the future.

 # Delete the container
+If you don't intend to use the container in the future, or you want to pull/build it over, you should delete it:
 ~~~
 host% docker rm gridlabd-1
 ~~~